Day 1 - Welcome to Chicago

 Standard Hotel: Inn at Longwood or similar

-Day 13 - Depart Boston
+Day 13 - Farewell from Boston

 Today marks the end of your Great North Music Tour.
 Once you’ve returned your rental car, head to the airport for your departure flight.
 You could of course choose to add some extra time here in Boston or maybe add another destination to continue the adventure.